 The view from the shared kitchen window.
 Cooking with scenery like this is something only Tekapo can offer.

-I picked up fresh lamb from 4Square and borrowed some seasoning from a neighbour in the next room to cook up a lamb steak in the shared kitchen.
-New Zealand lamb, cooked fresh on-site — it was surprisingly delicious and ended up being one of the most memorable moments of the trip.
-The shared kitchen is a huge bonus for long-term travellers or anyone looking to save on food costs.
+I picked up fresh lamb from 4Square and borrowed some seasoning from a neighbour in the next room to cook a lamb steak in the shared kitchen.
+Honestly, this was the best lamb I’ve ever eaten — no exaggeration.
+And the price was about half what you’d pay for lamb back in Korea.
+The shared kitchen is a huge bonus for travellers looking to save on food costs.

 Nearby Restaurant — Kohan Restaurant